There is no denying it. Social media has taken over our lives in the last decade.

 Again, like Twitter, you should include a link in your Instagram bio.
-This can be to your website, blog or perhaps your other social media efforts that you think people might want to see or follow you on.
+This can be to your website, blog, or other social media efforts that you think people might want to see or follow you on.

-Links can also be used to move traffic through to a landing page, for example signing up to become a client or part of a mail list.
+Links can also be used to move traffic through to a landing page, for example, by signing up to become a client or part of a mailing list.

 Keep your brand image constant throughout

-It’s important to keep your brand identity the same across social network platforms.
+Keeping your brand identity the same across social network platforms is important.

-If Instagram is the last one you begin to use as a marketing tool, make sure your brand identity and the tone you use are consistent with the other social media networks you make use of.
+If Instagram is the last one you begin to use as a marketing tool, make sure your brand identity and tone are consistent with the other social media networks you use.

 Instagram posting strategy

 Let’s take a brief look at some Instagram posting strategy ideas.
 Again, this is very general and will differ for everyone but it’s sure to give you a good idea of what you must and mustn’t do.